ubiquity/rpc-handler/docs/active-context.md

     - Fixed Deno import issues by reverting internal `src/` imports to use the `.ts` extension.
 - **Failover Enhancement:**
     - Refactored `Permit2RpcManager.send` to use an iterative fallback loop, trying all available RPCs from the ranked list before failing.
+    - **Added runtime failure tracking and cooldown:** Implemented `runtimeFailureCooldownMs` option and logic in `send` to temporarily skip RPCs that fail during runtime, preventing repeated attempts on faulty endpoints.
     - Implemented round-robin starting point selection in `send` to distribute load across RPCs during concurrent requests.
     - Added locking in `RpcSelector` to prevent concurrent latency tests for the same chain, resolving browser `ERR_INSUFFICIENT_RESOURCES` issues under load.
     - Validated the improved failover logic with a new integration test (`tests/client-integration.test.ts`) simulating concurrent calls and primary RPC failure.